Nexus-lang/nexus-lib/README.md

 This includes polymorphism and in some limited cases inheritance.

 As for functional programming it supports higher-order functions, mapping, annonymous functions

+[WIP] It also allows you to interact with rust code from your nexus script to create libraries or api bindings

 ### Inspiration